AIR MEDICAL PILOT STANDARDS

 When it comes to flying, the most critical information for non-pilots is knowing the difference between visual flight rules (VFR) and instrument flight rules (IFR) and how instrument meteorological conditions (IMC) impact both.

-Visual flight rules (VFR): The ability to navigate an aircraft through direct visualization of landmarks through the aircraft's windows.
+Visual flight rules (VFR): The ability to navigate an aircraft by direct visualization of landmarks through line-of-sight.
 In short, the ground/water must be unobstructed by cloud layers/fog.
 If you cannot see the ground, you are not flying in conditions approved for VFR.

 - Weather is the most common reason an aircraft cannot fly VFR.